-- a) has attained age 55 at retirement; - b) must have completed at least five years of pensionable services at retirement; and - c) the sum of the employees' age and completed years of pensionable service at retirement must be equal to at least 65.
+- [a] has attained age 55 at retirement: - [b] must have completed at least five years of pensionable service at retirement; and - [c] the sum of the employees' age and completed years of pensionable service at retirement must be equal to at least 65.

 Employees who meet eligibility are entitled to receive an annual bridge benefit payable in equal monthly instalments in an amount equal to \$15 per month for each completed year and partial year of pensionable service, to a maximum of 20 years.
-Such bridge benefit is payable from the date that the early retirement pension commences and ceases with the payment for the month of the employee's normal retirement date or in case of death, prior to normal retirement date, effective the month following the death of the employee.
+Such bridge benefit is payable from the date that the early retirement pension commences and ceases with the payment for the month following the employee's 65th birthday or, in the case of death prior to age 65, ceases the month following the death of the employee.